-Have the instrumental version of the Storysong playing in the background.
+Have the instrumental On Track version of the

+Storysong playing in the

+background.
 Draw the children's attention to the actions in each column.
 Ask them to point and say the actions.
-Give the children a image cutout each.
+Give the children a magazine cut-out each.
 Have them paste it into the first column.
 Then give them a bottle cap with paint and a paintbrush.
 Ask them to paint a picture in the second column.
-Finally, ask them to point to the first column and say glue stick.
-Do the same with the second column.
+Finally, ask them to point to the first column and say I have a glue stick.
+I'm pasting.
+Do the same with the second picture.

-Play "Right or wrong" game: perform actions but say them incorrectly.
+Play "Pinocchio": perform actions but say them incorrectly.
 Show a real paintbrush and pretend you are painting.
 Then say I have a paintbrush.
 I'm cutting.
-The children have to say Wrong!
+The children have to say Pinocchio!
 Choose a child to say the sentence correctly and continue with the game.
-Do the Goodbye Bebop and Friends routine.
+Do the Goodbye Bebop routine.

 Point and say the school objects.
 Listen and connect the school objects to the actions.
 Listen and say with a friend.

 Key Language: I'm (painting).
 Key Language Review: glue stick, paintbrush, scissors, cutting, painting, pasting.
 I have (a) (paintbrush).